Package Specification

 The most basic package MUST contain these 3 files:

-• A README.md file, containing a description of the package, written using the Markdown syntax.
+README.mdfile, containing a description of the package, written using the Markdown syntax.

 Optionally, a package can also contain:

-• Any number of additional YAML files, which can be used to split the matches across multiple files, to make them more manageable.
+LICENSEfile, if you want to publish your package under a different license than the default HUB one (MIT). - Any number of additional YAML files, which can be used to split the matches across multiple files, to make them more manageable.

 In the following sections, we'll examine them in detail, but first we'll need to briefly discuss package names.